Set up TLS for the Anbox Cloud Appliance¶

 Add a DNS record¶

 Setting up DNS redirection depends on your DNS provider.
-Refer to the documentation of your provider to create a DNS record pointing to the IP/DNS of the AWS instance where the Anbox Cloud Appliance is running.
+Refer to the documentation of your provider to create a DNS record pointing to the IP/DNS of the machine where the Anbox Cloud Appliance is running.

 Configure the location¶